Laurance B. VanMeter: Kentucky Supreme Court service

 In 2015 VanMeter announced his candidacy for a spot on the Supreme Court due to the retirement of Mary C. Noble.
-He faced off against fellow Appeals Court Judge Glenn Acree on November 8, 2016 and won 74% of the vote.
-He was sworn as a justice of the Supreme Court on February 7, 2017.
+He faced off against fellow Appeals Court Judge Glenn Acree on November 8, 2016, and won 74% of the vote.
+He began his term as a justice of the Supreme Court on January, 2017.

-In November 2022, he was elected to serve as chief justice following the retirement of John D. Minton Jr..
-His term as chief justice began on January 2, 2023.
+In November 2022, he was elected to serve as chief justice following the retirement of John D. Minton Jr. His term as chief justice began on January 2, 2023.
 He was sworn into office on January 9, 2023, by Minton.

 Personal life

 VanMeter and his late wife, Lucy, are the parents of four children.
 He is a member of the Federalist Society.
 He is a registered Republican.